Chevrolet Corvette: Eighth generation (C8; 2020–present)

-The 2020 Corvette model, both coupe and convertible configurations of the base-model Stingray made their debut within a three-month gap.
-The coupe made its debut on July 18, 2019, with three launch colors, red (with the Z51 Package), white, and blue, while the convertible made its debut on October 2 at the Kennedy Space Center, along with the C8.R race car, which took part at the 2020 Daytona 24 Hours.
+The 2020 Corvette C8 was the first Corvette to have a rear mid-engine configuration, GM's first since the 1984 Pontiac Fiero.
+The base Stingray coupe was introduced on July 18, 2019, with three launch colors, red (with the Z51 Package), white, and blue, and the convertible on October 2 at the Kennedy Space Center, joined by the C8.R race car, which took part at the 2020 24 Hours of Daytona.

-The Corvette C8 was the first production Corvette to have a rear mid-engine configuration.
-It was also GM's first rear mid-engine production car since the 1984 Pontiac Fiero.
-The base engine was a 6.2 liter naturally aspirated V8 (called the LT2), which generates 465 hp and 470 lbft of torque when equipped with either the performance exhaust package or Z51 performance package.
-The C8 was the first Corvette to be offered without a traditional manual transmission, while the convertible was the first Corvette with a retractable hardtop.
+The base engine is the 6.2 liter naturally aspirated LT2 V8, which generates 465 hp and 470 lbft of torque when equipped with either the performance exhaust package or Z51 performance package.
+The C8 is the first Corvette to be offered without a traditional manual transmission since all 1982 Corvettes were built with a 4-speed auto with overdrive, and the convertible is the first Corvette with a retractable hardtop.